GreenZone Properties

 Background

-Pete brought a background in fundraising and marketing and after hiring a securities firm, the Company established a Regulation D, Rule 506(c) private placement fund.
+GreenZone Properties, LLC established a Regulation D, Rule 506(c) private placement fund, while its sister company created a Regulation A+ fund.
 This permitted GreenZone Properties to raise capital from accredited investors (high net worth individuals).
-With the fund in place and an email database of 2.5 million people along with a social media presence that included over a million LinkedIn group members, Pete felt very confident in his ability to raise the necessary funds to complete multiple projects.
+With an email database of 2.5 million people along with strong social media presence that included over a million LinkedIn group members, GreenZone Properties sought to raise capital to develop raw land and erect industrial properties in Southern California as well as to partake in other development and rehab partnerships with a focus on community revitalization.

 The Triangle

-Intended to be the Company's signature project, GreenZone Properties purchased this triangular shaped piece of land located outside of Palm Springs, CA prior to Mark joining the company.
-The City was very open to working with developers and upon hiring an experienced contractor who was well known and respected by city officials, the project was off to a strong start.
+Intended to be the Company's signature project, GreenZone Properties purchased this triangular shaped piece of land in Riverside County, CA. The city was very open to working with developers and upon hiring an experienced contractor who was well known and respected by city officials, the project was off to a strong start.

 Below is an architect's rendering of one of the buildings, designed to look and feel less like a warehouse and more like an office complex.